mmertama/Gempyre/README.md

 ```

-HTML elements are represented by Gempyre::Element.
+HTML elements are represented by `Gempyre::Element`.
 The element constructor takes a HTML id to refer to the corresponding element in the UI.
 Here we refer to the text area and button as defined in the HTML code above.
-The Gempyre::Element represents any of the HTML elements.
-It's only inherited class is Gempyre::CanvasElement that implements specific graphics functionalities.
+The `Gempyre::Element` represents any of the HTML elements.
+It's only inherited class is `Gempyre::CanvasElement` that implements specific graphics functionalities.

  ```cpp